iterative/dvc.org/content/docs/studio/get-started.md

 repositories in two ways:

 1. **Set up DVC repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data and models all within your Git repositories.
+Data Version Control, or DVC, is a data and ML experiment management tool that takes advantage of the existing engineering toolset that you're already familiar with (Git, CI/CD, etc.).
 By using DVC, you can be sure not to bloat your repositories with large volumes of data or huge models.
 These large assets reside in the cloud or other remote storage locations.
 You will simply track their version info in Git.

    DVC also enables you to
    [share your data and model files](/doc/use-cases/sharing-data-and-model-files),